FlawTechOfficial/docusaurus-netlify-cms/blog/2021-01-21-forum-staff-recruitment.md

 - You must have participated in at least 10 discussion threads on our forum.
 - You must have a good understanding of the English language and able to write proper grammar.
 - You must have at least one month staff experience on any other website, prior to applying here.
-- You must have a good understanding of our [Code of Conduct](https://dev.flaw.tech/docs/code-of-conduct) and any other company guidelines.
+- You must have a good understanding of our [Code of Conduct](https://dev.flaw.tech/docs/code-of-conduct) or any other company guidelines.
 - You must have an overall good reputation on our forum as a trusted member.